This article is an excerpt from our Sefer

 Once the blessing has been recited it remains forbidden to speak or make any interval from that point and on, until the reading is complete.
 Nevertheless, Bedieved, if the Chazan made an interval the reading is valid, so long as the interval was not due to Oness that delayed more time than the actual reading.

-May the Chazan stop during the Megillah to greet someone who deserves respect [Shoel Mipnei Hakavod]?
+May the Chazan stop during the Megillah to greet someone who deserves respect [Shoel Mipnei Hakavod], or answer Kaddish/Kedusha?

-The Chazan may stop during Bein Haperakim, just like is the law regarding the reading of the Shema.
-Nevertheless it is disputed in Poskim as to the definition of Bein Haperakim.
+The Chazan may speak during Bein Haperakim for the same matters that one may speak during the reading of the Shema.
+[Thus, he may stop during Bein Haperkaim to answer Kedusha or Kaddish.]
+Nevertheless, it is disputed in Poskim as to the definition of Bein Haperakim.
 All the above is with regards to the Chazan, however the listener may never interrupt, as if he misses even one word he does not fulfill his obligation.

 May the Chazan stop in different sections of the reading to explain or expound that section of the Megillah?